9p4/jellyfin-plugin-sso/README.md

   - `enableLiveTv`: boolean.
 Whether to allow Live TV by default.
 This applies even if `enableLiveTvRoles` is enabled.
   - `enableLiveTvManagement`: boolean.
 Whether to allow Live TV management by default.
 This applies even if `enableLiveTvRoles` is enabled.
   - `defaultProvider`: string.
 The set provider then gets assigned to the user after they have logged in.
 If it is not set, nothing is changed.
 With this, a user can login with SSO but is still able to log in via other providers later.
 See the `Unregister` endpoint.
+  - `schemeOverride`: string.
+Sets the scheme for URLs used.
+Can be useful if the plugin refuses to use HTTPS URLs.
 - GET `SAML/Del/PROVIDER_NAME`: This removes a configuration for SAML for a given provider name.
 - GET `SAML/Get`: Lists the configurations currently available.